-If the SPI assumes the fiscal oversight responsibilities of the county superintendent of schools, the county superintendent shall reimburse the SPI for all costs in exercising this authority [E.C.
+If the SPI assumes the fiscal oversight responsibilities of the county superintendent of schools, the county superintendent shall reimburse the SPI for all costs of exercising this authority [E.C.
 42127.6(k)].

-III.
-No later than five days after the SPI receives an appeal from a school district governing board pursuant to section 42127.3(b), section 42127.6(e), or section 42131(b), with concurrence of the president of the state board or the president's designee, the SPI shall deny or uphold the appeal.
+VIII.
+No later than five days after the SPI receives an appeal from a school district governing board pursuant to Section 42127.3(b), Section 42127.6(e), or Section 42131(b), with concurrence of the president of the SBE or the president's designee, the SPI shall deny or uphold the appeal.
 If the appeal is upheld, the SPI may revise the change or changes adopted by the county superintendent of schools or issue guidelines governing the manner in which the governing board of the school district or the county superintendent of schools shall be required to change the school district budget.